-Topics in this course are designed to acquaint students with the diverse field of biotechnology and to develop fundamental skills in the use, maintenance and calibration of common laboratory instruments.
-Principles of laboratory safety, documentation and the use of computers in the lab will be covered.
-Topics will also include a brief history of biotechnology, job opportunities in biotechnology, biology of DNA, recombinant DNA and protein products.
+Topics in this course are designed to acquaint students with the diverse field of biotechnology and to develop fundamental skills in the common laboratory techniques used in biotechnology.
+Students will learn about the history of biotechnology, job opportunities in biotechnology, recombinant DNA and protein products, microbial biotechnology, plant biotechnology, DNA fingerprinting and forensic analysis.
+Current ethical issues such as stem cell research and cloning will also be discussed.
 Lab sessions will be hands-on experiences revolving around and applying the topics listed in the lab section of the syllabus.
 Prerequisites: ENG 098, FYE 101, MAT 096 or higher (or corequisite), RDG 098, or placement.
-Fall.
+Spring.

 BTC 102.
 Introduction to Biotechnology II.
 4 Credits.